2022 Colombian presidential election: Second round

+The polls revealed both generational and professional cleavages.
+Voters were more likely to vote for Petro the younger they were.
+The majority of employees, unemployed and students were planning to vote for Petro, while the majority of the self-employed, housewives and pensioners were planning to vote for Hernandez.
+The wealthier voters were, the more likely they were to vote for Hernandez.

 Results

 Shortly after the first round, the process of judicial scrutiny commenced.
 The process found an increase of 0.1% votes, reportedly the lowest in Colombian history and slightly altered the final results for the initial round.
 As none of the presidential nominees obtained at least 50% of the votes, a runoff was held on 19 June 2022, between the top two candidates, Gustavo Petro and Rodolfo Hernández Suárez.
 Petro won the runoff, becoming the first left-wing candidate to be elected president of Colombia since the country's independence in 1810.
 The results for the second round saw the lowest record of blank votes in over 20 years.
 Furthermore, turnout for the run-off was 58.17%, the highest since 1998.